Redacted2soon/F28069M_ThreePhase/README.md

 2. Newline at CR+LF
 3. Send on enter: NULL
 4. Set transmit and recieve on "Ascii"
-5. Click the "connect" button (In HTerm, disconnect should be shown once connect is pressed)
+5. Click the "connect" button (In HTerm, disconnect should be shown once connect is pressed)  <br>
 ![image](https://github.com/user-attachments/assets/689ff867-cf3d-43e5-a622-711a59307de0)

 ### Opening the Project